Guiding Resolution.jpg

 It is important to be clear about the limits of my role.
 This helps keep the process steady, transparent, and safe for everyone involved.

-I do not make decisions for an employee, an employer, or a support worker.
+• I do not make decisions for employees, employers, or support workers.

 My role is to provide calm, structured, non‑legal support that helps you understand what is happening, what the next step involves, and how to stay steady throughout the process.